Russel88/DAtest/README.md

 but they might fail if the design matrix is not full rank and if data is missing.

+ANCOM use the `paired` variable in a repeated measures manner

 ### *If you have non-relative abundances, e.g. for normalized protein abundance:*

     mytest <- testDA(data, predictor, relative = FALSE)